30 June 2021

 IF YOU DO NOT AGREE WITH ANY PART OF THIS PRIVACY NOTICE, THEN PLEASE DO NOT USE ANY OF THE SERVICES.Alternatively, if you do not agree with part of this privacy notice relating to cookies, you can change your privacy settings to limit some access to our processing data.
 This can be done via our Cookie Notice.
 Please also refer to the “Your Legal Rights” section below, which sets out your further options.

 Purpose of this Privacy Notice

-This Privacy Notice aims to give you information on how Gyroscope Therapeutics Limited, or any affiliate, collects and processes your personal data through your use of the Sites or any affiliate site using this Privacy Notice, including any data you may provide through the Sites, together with other processing activities that we may need to undertake, and which are not covered by separate specific privacy notices.
+This Privacy Notice aims to give you information on how Gyroscope Therapeutics Limited, or any affiliate, collects and processes your personal data through your use of the Site or any affiliate site using this Privacy Notice, including any data you may provide through the Site, together with other processing activities that we may need to undertake, and which are not covered by separate specific privacy notices.

 As described in this Privacy Notice, we may use and disclose your information to provide you with products, services and information and to improve your experience using those products and services.
 By using the Services, or any other Website, online service or mobile application where this Privacy Notice is posted or linked to, you acknowledge that we will collect, use, disclose, and store information as described in this Privacy Notice.